 5. Take some selfies at Hamtramck Disneyland

-After more than 30 years of working at General Motors, Ukranian immigrant Dmytro Szylak (now deceased) created Hamtramck Disneyland, a folk-art project that draws tourists from across the world.
-The collection includes a Ferris wheel, merry-go-round horse, mirrors, hand-crafted airplanes, miniature animals, rockets and framed photos of tigers, elephants and sunflowers, which cover the garage.
+After more than 30 years of working at General Motors, Ukrainian immigrant Dmytro Szylak created Hamtramck Disneyland, a folk-art project that draws tourists from across the world.
+The collection includes a Ferris wheel, merry-go-round horse, mirrors, hand-crafted airplanes, miniature animals, rockets, and framed photos of tigers, elephants, and sunflowers, which cover the garage.

 6. Get spooked on a Haunted Detroit Tour

 In only 2.5 hours, you have the opportunity to visit haunted places in metro Detroit via Haunted Detroit Tours.
-A ticket includes charter transportation, history of sites and tour guides equipped with ghost hunting tools, such as digital cameras, infrared thermometers and EMF detectors.
+A ticket includes charter transportation, history of sites, and tour guides equipped with ghost hunting tools, such as digital cameras, infrared thermometers, and EMF detectors.
 Wheelhouse Detroit also offers a haunted tour.

 7. Drive by the Giant Uniroyal Tire